 Here are some answers to some common crypto scam and cryptocurrency questions.

 Kind of.
 If you buy from a trusted exchange, use a safe wallet, and do everything you can to spot and avoid scams, crypto is generally pretty safe.
 But because the industry is unregulated and the value of cryptocurrency changes so much, it’s not as safe an investment as you may be led to believe.

 Cryptocurrency is a digital currency designed to record and verify all transactions on a decentralized, unregulated system called a blockchain.

 How is cryptocurrency different from the U.S. dollar?

 Cryptocurrency differs from the U.S. dollar in that crypto is:

 A system that uses blockchain ledgers and cryptography to record and verify transactions

 Can I recover scammed cryptocurrency?

-There are a few avenues to potentially recover scammed cryptocurrency.
-Those who lose crypto assets in a scam have the option to report their case to the FTC.
+While there are a few avenues to recover scammed cryptocurrency, the chance of actually recovering stolen or scammed cryptocurrency is extremely low.
+Those who lose crypto assets in a scam can report their case to the FTC.
 You could also contact the crypto exchange company you used to complete the transaction.

 Editorial note: Our articles provide educational information for you.
 Our offerings may not cover or protect against every type of crime, fraud, or threat we write about.
 Our goal is to increase awareness about Cyber Safety.
 Please review complete Terms during enrollment or setup.
 Remember that no one can prevent all identity theft or cybercrime, and that LifeLock does not monitor all transactions at all businesses.
 The Norton and LifeLock brands are part of Gen Digital Inc.